Halmstad (Niklas angående Niklas)

-Halmstad (Niklas angående Niklas) is the fifth album by Shining.
+Halmstad (Niklas angående Niklas) (Swedish for "Halmstad (Niklas Regarding Niklas)") is the fifth album by Swedish black metal band Shining.
 It was released by Osmose Productions on 16 April 2007.
 A black LP edition was released and limited to 500 copies.

 Track 1 starts with the beginning verses of "Antigonish", an 1889 poem by William Hughes Mearns:

 Track 5 is an arrangement of Ludwig van Beethoven's "Moonlight Sonata".
 Several lines by Christina Ricci from the movie Prozac Nation were sampled in this album.